Slackadays/Chata/README.md

 **Enter Chata.**

 Chata's goal is to be the most _awesome_ way to do great things with DSP.
-Imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.
+To get creative, imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.

 # How It Works :eyes: